Power to the People (Italy): History

 The coalition was initially proposed by Ex OPG Je so' pazzo, a social centre in Naples.
 The proposal was endorsed by other social centers in the country, local committees and associations and finally some established parties whereas the idea of building a party and/or list was born during the Je so' pazzo Festival – 2016, which had as its name "Let's Build the Popular Power", held in Naples from 9 to 11 September 2016.
 The following year from 7 to 10 September 2017, there was in Naples the Je so' pazzo Festival – 2017, which had as its name "Power to the People!".

 On 18 November 2017, Je so' pazzo's activists held a national assembly for the construction of a truly democratic movement that would give representation to social battles and to the ideas of individuals, social centers, associations and parties that felt themselves to be without representation.
 On 17 December, the coalition was officially launched with the support of the two main Italian communist parties, the Communist Refoundation Party (PRC) and the Italian Communist Party (PCI).
 Contextually, that same day Viola Carofalo, a Naples-based university researcher in philosophy who had been a long-time activist of Ex OPG Je so' pazzo, was chosen as national spokesperson and as political leader on 6 January 2018.
 In the 2018 general election on 4 March, PaP obtained 1.1% of the vote and no seats.

 On 18 March, PaP held a national assembly in which it was decided to continue its program.
 In January 2019, PaP considered running either independently or in a wider coalition in the next European parliament election, but it ultimately decided not to run.

 In July 2021 senator Matteo Mantero, elected with the Five Star Movement, joined the party, giving it representation in the Italian Parliament.

+During the Autumn of 2025, PaP promoted and participated in the 2025 general strikes and protests for Gaza and later, in March 2026, in the Nuestra América Convoy to Cuba.